OptimalBits/fowl/README.md

 <a name="transaction"/>
 ### transaction()

 Creates a new transaction.
-A transaction is an object that provides methodsto access the database as an atomic operation.
+A transaction is an object that provides methods to access the database as an atomic operation.

 ---------------------------------------